Scaling Transformers for Discriminative Recommendation via Generative Pretraining

 \subsection{Online A/B Results}

 We apply the GPSD framework to the ranking model in the product recommender system of e-commerce platform AliExpress\footnote{https://www.aliexpress.com}.
 The base ranking model is a feature-rich multitask model, with hundreds of categorical and numerical features and three tasks.
 It employs single-layer target attention modules to encode user behavior items and is incrementally trained every day on new comming data.
 To apply the GPSD framework onto the base model, we develop an incremental-GPSD framework that integrates incremental training with the \textit{ST\&SF} strategy, as illustrated in Figure \ref{fig:igpsd}.
 We also substitute the target attention modules with Transformers to encode user behavior items.
 For online efficiency, we only employ small-scale Transformers, i.e., L3H160A4.
-Despite the small scale, the model still achieves significant online gains, with GMV increasing by 7.97\% and the number of buyers increasing by 1.79\%.
-These results are based on a 7-day experimental window.
+Despite the small scale, the model still achieves significant online gains as shown in Table \ref{tab:online_result}.